webguru103/smooch-docs/source/rest/index.md

 ## Deprecations

 The "devices" array returned in the AppUser payload has been changed to "clients".
-In order to maintain compatibility, we will keep returning the "devices" array in v1, but in v2 this array will no longer exist.
+In order to maintain compatibility, we will keep returning the "devices" array in v1, but in the next version it will be removed.

 # Authentication